Guide

 What's the difference between book value and market value?

-Book value is your assets minus liabilities.
-Market value is what a buyer will pay, often more because it includes intangible assets like brand reputation and growth potential.
+Book value is your assets minus liabilities, based on accounting records.
+Market value is what a buyer will actually pay, which is often higher because it includes intangible assets like brand reputation, customer relationships, and growth potential.
+When selling, market value is typically the more relevant figure.

 Can I value my business myself?